philippinedeveloper/philippinedeveloper/README.md

 2. Created Warlock - A modified extension builder for all

-3. Created Extimize - Optimizes extensions.
+3. Created JarFileSizeCalculator - Gets total file size of all jar files in your lib directory.